Why get a small business loan?

 Backing more businesses

 It's time to level the playing field.
-Women now represent 36% of small business owners^.
-We have made a $500 million commitment to back women to start-up and scale-up their business.
+Women now represent 36% of small business owners*.
+Our $500 million female entrepreneurs fund has been expanded by another $500 million to $1 billion, to back more women to start-up and scale-up their business.

 Is it hard to get approved for a small business loan?